-- Map-only jobs: Map-only jobs had no Reduce phase and were the most common pattern in our dataset with 77% of jobs falling in this category.
-The mean job completion time was 531 seconds.
-These jobs tended to be writeintensive and job completion times were influenced by the number of Map tasks launched and the amount of data read to HDFS. - 2) Map-mostly jobs: These jobs had a Reduce phase but spent most of their time in the map-phase.
-This pattern accounted for 14% of jobs and had a mean job completion time of 440 seconds.
-These jobs were also write-intensive and completion times were primarily influenced by the amount of data written and read from the local file-system. - 3) Reduce-mostly jobs: These jobs spent most of their time in the Reduce phase and accounted for 9% of the jobs.
-These jobs had the longest running times with a mean job completion time of 5830 seconds.
-The job completion times were primarily influenced by the number of Reduce tasks launched.
+- 1. Map-only jobs: Map-only jobs had no reduce phase and were the most common pattern in our dataset with 77% of jobs falling in this category.
+This pattern was typically used by the natural language processing group. - 2.
+Map-mostly jobs: These jobs had a reduce phase but spent most of their time in the map-phase.
+This pattern accounted for 14% of jobs and were run by the data mining and natural language processing groups. - 3.
+Shuffle-mostly jobs: These jobs spent most of their time in the shuffle phase and accounted for 2% of the jobs.
+These jobs were typically run by the data mining group. - 4.
+Reduce-mostly jobs: These jobs spent most of their time in the reduce phase and accounted for 7% of the jobs.
+The pattern was used for parameter estimation in data mining, building vocabularies for natural language processing, and file-system evaluation.

-We also studied the characteristics of the behavior of individual MapReduce jobs by utilizing our prior work in Hadoop log analysis [6], [13] to generate abstractions and visualizations of MapReduce behavior within individual jobs at the level of Maps and Reduces, particularly making use of the "Swimlanes" space-time plots of task execution in a Hadoop cluster.
+We also studied the characteristics of the behavior of individual MapReduce jobs by utilizing our prior work in Hadoop log analysis [10, 11] to generate abstractions and visualizations of MapReduce behavior within individual jobs at the level of Maps and Reduces, particularly making use of the "Swimlanes" space-time plots of task execution in a Hadoop cluster.